Hepatitis A Outbreaks in the United States

 - Hepatitis A Vaccination Coverage Data (Vermont Immunization Registry)

-Outbreak updates and advisories
+Outbreak information and advisories

 - Health Advisory (January 15, 2020)